mikepultz/netdns2/README.md

     //
     $n->notify();

-This functionality is often triggered directly from the primary DNS server, but using this object, you can trigger a DNS sync programatically.
+This functionality is often triggered directly from the primary DNS server, but using this object, you can trigger a DNS sync programmatically.

 ### <a name="edns"></a>EDNS(0) Support